aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project/index.md

 * Arduino
 * A sensor for detecting movement --> LOOK INTO THIS
+* For option 3 something wearable for the sensor to go in
 * A projector for option 2 OR a display for option 3